LaunchSchoolKalisz/Launch_School_RB130/study_guide/blocks.md

 - Can be assigned to a variable and passed around
 - Can be returned by a method and reused
 - Has lenient arity similar to blocks
+- when `return` is explicitly stated, the control will not return to the calling method, but will simply end the calling method

 ```ruby
 my_proc = proc { |thing| puts "This is a #{thing}." }